imhicihu/Migration-data-between-macosx/README.md

 ### What is this repository for? ###

 * Quick summary
-    - Migration of custom settings between differents MacOSX Operating systems, specifically from `El Capitan` to `Mojave`
+    - Migration of custom profiles and settings between differents MacOSX Operating systems, specifically from `El Capitan` to `Mojave`
 * Version 1.01

 ### How do I get set up? ###